 The starting point of many seafood tracking software products is the harvest stage.
 While this may be an ‘obvious’ consideration for wild-catch fish products, for aquaculture the initial stocking of the pond, cage or line is the first critical event.
 ASC considers the farm is not the first point in the supply chain, as prior inputs to the farm such as feed and juveniles and other inputs may also be tracked.”.

 ASC is often invited to attend software demonstrations, many of which have interesting specificities, particularly those that track ‘more’ than solely a whole fish/lobster from harvesting point, for example.
-We are interested in traceability tools which can overcome issues of partial harvesting or grading at farm level, are able to track seafood produced or processed in a continuous fashion and where batches are mixed (e.g. value-added processes).
+We are interested in traceability tools which start at the stocking event and which can overcome issues of partial harvesting or grading at farm level, are able to track seafood produced or processed in a continuous fashion and where batches are mixed (e.g. value-added processes).